kunal-mahatha/passgen-py/KUNAL/readme.md

-# This CLI tool is useful to create Passwords and store them in a text file.
+# This CLI tool is useful to create Passwords and store them in a text file

 [![MasterHead](https://raw.githubusercontent.com/kunal-mahatha/passgen-py/main/KUNAL/cli-2.png)](https://username.github.io)